CyberFlameGO/svnpython/Doc/library/basehttpserver.rst

 :mod:`CGIHTTPServer` modules.

-The first class, :class:`HTTPServer`, is a :class:`SocketServer.TCPServer` subclass, and therefore implements the :class:`SocketServer.BaseServer` interface.
+The first class, :class:`HTTPServer`, is a :class:`SocketServer.TCPServer` subclass.
 It creates and listens at the HTTP socket, dispatching the requests to a handler.
 Code to create and run the server looks like this::

    def run(server_class=BaseHTTPServer.HTTPServer,